 Muscle injury

-This is one of the worst possibilities: muscle injury.
-A sharp pain is a clear sign of injury, such as a muscle tear, and the severity will depend on the extent of the rupture.
-It is especially advisable to see a physiotherapist and begin the corresponding treatment.
+This is one of the worst scenarios: muscle injury.
+A sharp pain is a clear indicator of injury, such as a muscle tear, and the severity depends on the extent of the rupture.
+It is especially recommended to see a physiotherapist and start the corresponding treatment.
 Unlike overload, a superficial tear can be felt as a groove.

 Poor blood circulation

-Lack of exercise or genetic problems can cause blood to return to the heart from the legs with difficulty.
-If the problem is not addressed in time and leg circulation is improved, conditions such as varicose veins may develop or, in the worst case, a venous thrombosis that can lead to a potentially fatal pulmonary embolism.
-In the early stages, poor blood circulation is expressed with a feeling of heaviness and swelling similar to muscle soreness.
+Lack of exercise or genetic problems can cause difficulty returning blood from the legs to the heart.
+If the problem is not addressed in time and leg circulation is improved, conditions such as varicose veins or, in the worst case, venous thrombosis that can lead to a potentially fatal pulmonary embolism may occur.
+In the early stages, poor blood circulation manifests as a sensation of heaviness and swelling similar to muscle soreness.

 Reasons for leg pain without training